Undergraduate Research Programs at NMSU:

 The Research Scholars program is designed to help NMSU’s undergraduates become competitive applicants to the top graduate professional programs in the country.
 Students entering their junior year with a genuine interest in research are recruited into the program.
 Research Scholars are matched with a faculty mentor who assists them in developing a research project.
-Participants work 10 hours/week in the lab of their mentor, attend research seminars, attend research seminars, attend program-sponsored events, and take the research method course, Biol 302.
+Participants work 10 hours/week in the lab of their mentor, attend research seminars, participate in cohort meetings, and participate in program-sponsored events.
 During the summer following their junior year, scholars participate in an intensive, full-time summer experience to collect the necessary data for a senior thesis.
-In the fall of their senior year, students enroll in the thesis course, Biol 402, that helps them write a thesis on their research project.
+In the fall of their senior year, students enroll in a 3 credit writing course that helps them write a thesis on their research project.

 Examples of What Research Scholars Do